 Asset Allocation Strategy: Buy and Hold Strategy

-This method of asset allocation sticks to a base policy mix which is a combination of assets in a proportion associated with expected rates of return.
-For example, if stocks returned 5% per year and bonds returned 10%, a 50% mix of these would yield 7.5% returns per annum.
+This asset allocation method sticks to a base policy mix, a combination of assets in a proportion associated with expected rates of return.
+For example, if stocks returned 5% per year and bonds returned 10%, a 50% mix would yield 7.5% annual returns.

 Constant-Weighting Asset Allocation Strategy: Re-balancing the Portfolio

-A constant weighting approach to asset allocation involves constant re-balancing of the portfolio.
-This is completely against a buy and holds strategy characteristic of asset allocation strategy.
+A constant weighting approach to asset allocation involves regular re-balancing of the portfolio.
+It is completely against a buy and holds strategy characteristic of asset allocation.

-With this approach, asset values that are declining are purchased more while asset values that are rising are sold more.
-A portfolio should be re-balanced to the original mix when the given asset class moves 5% from the original values.
+With this approach, falling asset values are more frequently chosen, while more assets go on sale as asset values rise.
+A portfolio should be re-balanced to the original mix when the asset class moves 5% from the actual values.

 Tactical Asset Allocation Strategy: Deviations from the Mix